-Observations of power-law sources (blazars) using HETG/ACIS-Sshow evidence of discrepancies in the predicted HRMA effective area near the Ir M edges (above 2.05 keV) - see Figure 4.5.
+Observations of power-law sources (blazars) using HETG/ACIS-S show evidence of discrepancies in the predicted HRMA effective area near the Ir M edges (above 2.05 keV) - see Figure 4.5.
 The data shown are combined residuals from power-law fits to 18 blazars by Marshall (2005).
 Based upon simulations of the effects of contamination on the HRMA optics, we believe that a very thin layer of hydrocarbons was deposited on the mirror surface (not to be confused with the contaminant on the ACIS optical blocking filter, see

 Figure 4.2: The HRMA effective area at the XRCF.
-Top panel: the solid line is the raytrace simulation of the effective area within a 2 mm diameter aperture at the focus; the dashed line with error bars shows the data taken with a solid state detector (SSD) with a C-K continuum source; the diamonds and triangles show data taken with a flow proportional counter (FPC) and SSD data with spectral line sources.
-The bottom panel shows the deviation of data from the raytrace: the dashed line with error bars is the ratio of SSD C-K continuum data vs. the raytrace; the diamonds and triangles show the ratio of FPC and SSD spectral line data vs. the raytrace; the (red) solid line is a polynomial function, which gives equal weight to the deviations of the continuum and line measurements, for scaling the raytrace simulation to provide the predicted effective area, which is shown in the top panel as a (red) solid line.
+Top panel: the solid line is the raytrace simulation of the effective area within a 2 mm diameter aperture at the focus; the dashed line with error bars shows the data taken with a solid state detector (SSD) with a C-K continuum source; the symbols in big circles show data taken with a flow proportional counter (FPC: diamonds) or SSD (triangles) with spectral line sources.
+The bottom panel shows the deviation of the data from the raytrace: the dotted line is the ratio of the SSD C-K continuum data to the raytrace; the diamonds and triangles show the ratio of the FPC and SSD data to the raytrace, respectively.
+Also shown (in red) is a solid line that represents the results of fitting a polynomial to the data.
+This fit gave equal weight to the deviations of the continuum and line measurements.
+[Note the red line is viewable in the electronic version.]

-Figure 4.3: The HRMA/ACIS and HRMA/HRC effective areas versus X-ray energy in linear (top) and log (bottom) scale.
+Figure 4.3: The HRMA/ACIS and HRMA/HRC effective areas versus X-ray energy in linear-linear (top) and log-log (bottom) scales.
 The structure near 2 keV is due to the iridium M-edge.
-The HRMAeffective area is calculated by the raytrace simulation based on the HRMAmodel and scaled by the XRCF calibration data.
+The HRMA effective area is calculated by the raytrace simulation based on the HRMA model and scaled by the XRCF calibration data.
 The HRMA/ACIS effective area is the product of the HRMA effective area and the Quantum Efficiency (QE) of ACIS-I3 (front illuminated) or ACIS-S3 (back illuminated).
-The HRMA/HRC effective area is the product of HRMAeffective area and the QE of HRC-I or HRC-S at their aimpoints, including the effect of UV/Ion Shields (UVIS).
+The HRMA/HRC effective area is the product of HRMA effective area and the QE of HRC-I or HRC-S at their aimpoints, including the effect of UV/Ion Shields (UVIS).
+[Note: the colored lines are viewable in the electronic version]